JoshuaWise/vapr-caching/README.md

 ## Usage

-This plugin provides some convenience functions for setting HTTP caching headers.
+This plugin provides some convenience functions for setting HTTP caching headers (Cache-Control).
 Although setting headers is a simple task, it's common for people to use them incorrectly, which can be avoided by using this plugin.
-Specifically, this plugin configures the Cache-Control header.

 ```js
 const caching = require('vapr-caching');